 Carol Botten: email@example.com

-In September 2018 Carol was appointed as CEO of VONNE following four years as Deputy CEO.
-Carol has worked in the voluntary and community sector for the best part of her professional life of over 20 years, with a specific background in development within the cultural and voluntary sectors, with previous roles focusing on management, business development, fundraising and communications.
+In September 2018, Carol was appointed as CEO of VONNE following four years as Deputy CEO.
+Carol has worked in the voluntary and community sector for the best part of her professional life of more than 20 years, with a specific background in development within the cultural and voluntary sectors.
+She also serves on the board of the North East Local Enterprise Partnership and previous roles have focused on management, business development, fundraising and communications.
 She is a graduate of Newcastle University, and has a Postgraduate Diploma in Arts and Cultural Management from Northumbria University.
-Prior to joining VONNE Carol was the Interim Chief Executive at North Tyneside VODA and previously the Director of Northern Architecture.
+Prior to joining VONNE, Carol was the Interim Chief Executive at North Tyneside VODA and previously, the Director of Northern Architecture.

 Deputy Chief Executive

 Anne joined VONNE after a career in higher education.
 Her previous roles included business development, project and event management and marketing and communications.
 She has a Masters Degree in Cultural Management and prior to becoming the Deputy Chief Executive was VONNE's Marketing and Communications Manager.
 She is responsible for a number of strategic and direct delivery areas including partnerships and representation; project management of funded programmes; and business development.